Onto-Med/gfo-light/docs/README.md

 </table>

 **Example 1a.** *Continuant classes.*

-Usually, connected objects are considered as single objects, i.e., the object parts are firmly connected to the whole object, while loose objects can form a group/aggregate.
-When modelling a person, for example, you could consider their skeleton as a (connected) object and as part of the human body.
-However, if we look at bone finds in the context of anthropology, the skeleton can be modelled as an aggregate of individual bones.

-The object parts can be specified using the object properties *hasPart* or *partOf*.
-To model the membership of a member in a group/aggregate, the object properties *hasMember*/*memberOf* should be used (Example 1b, playerA1).
-Objects can be located in other objects (*locatedIn*, e.g., the driver is located in the car).

 **Object boundaries** are 0-, 1-, or 2-dimensional (visible or imaginary) entities (i.e., points, lines and surfaces) that border objects (natural boundaries) or are located inside them (inner boundaries).
 In the anthropology use case, for example, these can be certain planes (e.g., frontal plane), axes (e.g., longitudinal axis) and points (e.g., gonion) of the human skeleton.
 Other examples are the surface and the boundary lines of the football field or the penalty spot.
 Boundaries of objects are surfaces, boundaries of surfaces are lines and boundaries of lines are points.
 Such relationships are specified using object properties *boundaryOf*, *innerBoundaryOf* or *naturalBoundaryOf*.
 Lines are not necessarily straight.
 They can be, for example, curves or broken lines that pass through (*spatiallyPassesThrough*, *spatiallyStartsOn*, *spatiallyEndsOn*) various points and form a corner, a triangle or a polygon.
 Object boundaries can be assigned to a corresponding object using the object property *hasOwner*.